Sensory Pea Pod for Special Needs

 The two main systems that we are concerned with for DTP are the parasympathetic system and the sympathetic system.

-THE PARASYMPATHETIC SYSTEM
+THE PARASYMPATHETIC NERVOUS SYSTEM

 The parasympathetic system of your autonomic nervous system is responsible for regulating involuntary functions like heart rate, blood pressure, and stimulating the digestive tract.
 Deep touch pressure increases this parasympathetic activity and helps slow many high energy functions of the body, thereby helping with regulation.